logrange/website/docs/concepts.md

 This document contains main concepts which are essential to understand how Logrange works.

 ## Data record
-Data record is an array of bytes of length N, which is called _size_ of record.
-The Size of record could be in the range `[0..16384]` (up to 16KB).
-Record, which contain 0 bytes has Size `N=0`
+Data record is an array of bytes.
+The size of record (number of bytes in the array) could be in the range `[0..16384]` (up to 16KB).
+A record could be 0 length.

 ## Stream of records
-Logrange works with stream of records.
+Logrange works with streams of records.
 Stream is an ordered, immutable sequence of records.
 Records could be appended to a stream:

-title: Introducing Logrange

 ```
  +--------------------------------------+      +----+